 One last but very important benefit of blogging.
 It’s a great means of daily therapy.
 Some people like to draw, others sing, while I find my therapy through writing.
 When my head feels like it’s exploding with negative or positive thoughts, sitting down and writing about whatever’s on my mind always brings me back to a state of homeostasis.

-One of my favorites quotes from Socrates is the one above.
+One of my favorite quotes from Socrates is the one above.

 It might be the best summary of why I love writing, journaling and blogging so much.